Build new habits

 - Divide and conquer meetings you share with a coworker.

 We recommend that you start by selecting one or two behaviors to keep things simple and to more easily determine which one works best for you.
 There are no one-size-fits-all solutions to collaboration problems.
-The next section explains how you can use Learning modules, Habit playbooks, and the Habit-building method to turn new behaviors into solid habits based on behavioral science.
+Use the following to turn new behaviors into solid habits based on behavioral science.